Blue-SeaBird/JetPlusPlus/README.md

 C++ REST API Framework

-Created and developed at Blue SeaBird by: @Peeentaa
+Created and developed at Blue SeaBird by: @janhaslik

 ## Table of Contents